searene/sand/content/posts/find-the-majority-element-using-the-boyer-moore-majority-voting-algorithm.md

 # Introduction

 Recently I encountered a leetcode problem called [Majority Element](https://leetcode.com/problems/majority-element/description/), there are multiple ways to solve it, the most efficient of them all is called **the Boyer-Moore Majority Voting Algorithm**, whose time complexity is $O(n)$ and space complexity is $O(1)$.
-There are many posts online talking about the algorithm, but most of them don't give concrete mathematical proof of it.
+There are many posts online talking about the algorithm, but most of them don't give a concrete mathematical proof of it.
 So in this post, I try to explain the algorithm thoroughly, including not only its mechanism and intuition but also a mathematical proof.

 # Problem